 Exploratory data analysis (EDA) is very different from classical statistics.
 It is not about fitting models, parameter estimation, or testing hypotheses, but is about finding information in data and generating ideas.

 Exploratory Data Analysis benefits stakeholders by confirming if the questions they’re asking are right or not and not just check whether the data is technically correct or not.
-It is all about getting to know and understand your data before making any assumptions about it or taking any steps in the direction of Data Mining.
-EDA provides utmost value to any business by helping data scientists understand if the results they’ve produced are correctly interpreted and if they apply to the required business contexts.
+Exploratory Data Analysis is all about getting to know and understand your data before making any assumptions about it or taking any steps in the direction of Data Mining.
+Exploratory Data Analysis provides utmost value to any business by helping scientists understand if the results they’ve produced are correctly interpreted and if they apply to the required business contexts.

 - Dimensionality reduction techniques such as Multidimensionality scaling, Principal component analysis, Multilinear PCA, Nonlinear dimensionality reduction

-- Projection methods such as grand tour, guided tour, and manual tour
+- Projection methods such as grand tour, guided tour

 - Data traces